nsoulat/Yahtzee/README.md

 This command line will be effective only for linux servers (like the `ovh1.ec-m.fr` that we use).
 Make sure that you have the rights to execute the scripts.
-You can set those rights with this command:
+You can set those rights with this command :

 ```bash
 chmod -R u+x scripts/